AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 - When a section element selected using mouse drag in Author mode is copied and pasted, it is converted into paragraph `(<p>)` elements instead of retaining the section structure.
 (GUIDES-30023)
 - When highlighted text inside elements such as step or uicontrol is edited, the selected text is not replaced correctly and is appended or prepended instead, resulting in validation errors.
 (GUIDES-24371)
 - When a table column width is set using relative values, the remaining columns render incorrectly, resulting in a misaligned table layout.
 (GUIDES-26109)
-- When a copied topic title is pasted with tags disabled, the first paste applies incorrect styling and assigns the type as topic instead of title.
+- When a copied topic title is pasted with tags disabled, the first paste applies incorrect styling and assigns the type in Content properties as topic instead of title.
 (GUIDES-28838)
 - When large sections of content are edited, unintended scroll movement causes the Editor view to jump away from the active content.
 (GUIDES-35436)
 - When Backspace is used on elements, the Editor scrolls to the top of the topic regardless of the cursor position.
 (GUIDES-32520)
 - When the left or right arrow key is used to move out of inline tags, the cursor jumps unexpectedly on the first attempt.
 (GUIDES-26363)